 The data obtained was adequately and statistically analyzed avoiding any form of error.
 The obtained data was also mathematically related to parameters used since all the parameters used such as time were measured and recorded.
 For instance, based on the data collected the duration of exposure was related to visual performance, and it was found that longer exposure to color yielded better performance.
 Statically analyzing the data obtained for the interaction between encoding and recognition and the comparison between color-color and monochrome-monochrome, it was found that in deed color enhances recognition by approximately 5% (Spence, Wong, Rusan & Rastegar, 2006).
 The diagrams used are easy to interpret.
 For instance Figure 3, the order and relationship between recognition and attention of a given natural stimuli can be clearly interpreted the time increases.
 Also, the graphs in fig 1 can be easily interpreted as one can relate the percent correct when different specimens are exposed to different color modes in different duration of time (Spence, Wong, P., Rusan & Rastegar, 2006).
 The only confusing part during data interpretation is when the author used different graphs that are not comparable since different tasks were used during data recording.
 Despite this, the author was able to adequately used the data obtained in coming up with the conclusion.
 This is, the conclusion presented by the author is sufficiently supported by the data obtained during the experiment.
 Finally, the author focused on interpreting the data obtained rather than relating the data with imaginary experiment.
 Discussion

 Based on the results hat the author obtained, it was concluded that color enhances visual memory by improving recognition of natural scenes.
 Also, at very short and long exposure duration the specificity of encoding and encoding itself operate in a comparable manner (Spence, Wong, Rusan & Rastegar, 2006).
 Moreover, the author was able to deduce that in color-color condition, the performance was superior therefore implicating the vital role of color during encoding.
 Finally, the author was able to conclude that in the short term, there is no degradation of visual recognition.
 One primary application of this research is that the information obtained can be used in treating visually related problems such as developing lenses used by individuals with visual problems.

+Hi Excellent rough draft.
+You did a nice job covering the background of the article and giving a thorough summary of the paper itself.
+Your analysis also touched on all major parts of the paper.
+For your final draft, you need to do very little revising.
+One thing that appears to be missing to me is your question for future research—I’m not sure if your last sentence about the applications of this study are meant to be your question or not.
+Make sure that this part of your paper is clear.
+Finally, I’m wondering what your opinion is on the authors’ claim that the 5% improve in recognition that color provides is “substantial”.
+Do you agree with this claim?
+Do you think the authors are overstating their results?
+You may want to address this in your assessment.

 References